 Earlier in the year, we extended the thesis submission deadline for all students (who enrolled prior to 1 April 2020) by 3 months.
 There are currently no plans to issue a further blanket submission deadline extension.
 Students who need additional time to submit should request this via the exemption process with guidance from their faculty.
 Such requests are dealt with on a case-by-case basis.

 I am a funded student.
-What is the impact of this extension on me?
+What is the impact of the KCL submission deadline extension on me?

 As a funded student (e.g. those on UKRI programmes) you should follow the terms and conditions of your funding body and seek advice from your supervisor and the relevant programme manager.

 This extension does not guarantee additional stipend payments.
 It is just an extension of the submission deadline.

 Please see further information in the funding section below.

 When do I need to submit my RD1 form if my expected submission deadline has changed?